jjak0b/ansible_farm/docs/roles/kvm_provision.md

 - `VM definition` indicates the object which is a combination of nested target and platform definitions' properties used to create VM template in XML libvirt format.

 ## The VM definition
-You can instanciate each [ VM definition ](objects/vm_definition.md) by using the `roles/parse_vms_definitions` utility role to create definitions from separated files organized by [ platforms ](objects/vm_definition.md#Platform_definition)) and [targets](objects/vm_definition.md#Target_definition).
+You can instanciate each [ VM definition ](objects/vm_definition.md) by using the `roles/parse_vms_definitions` utility role to create definitions from separated files organized by [ platforms ](objects/vm_definition.md#Platform_definition) and [targets](objects/vm_definition.md#Target_definition).
 See its documentations for more details.

+A `VM definition` object is composed by 2 parts:

+- metadata variables
+- template dependent variables

+The **metadata** variables are used to specify different info about the VM which any role of this collection can handle by using a documented API for different purposes:

+- VM identification
+- libvirt URI connection type
+- Authentication info
+- Resource processing and installation
+- XML libvirt Template specification

+The **template dependent** variables are used to specify custom variables to use for different purposes of the user but are mainly used to define the components that the virtual machine is made of.

+- **Why:** The Libvirt XML format is complex and a single role cannot handle all possible use cases, so the `kvm_provision` role provides you a default template that uses default template dependent variables for a simple use case, but you can specify your own template and use any custom variables you want for your use case.

-**Note: the use of `parse_vms_definitions` role is recommended because both target and platform definitions use a default definition, but some of the properties must me overrided according to your use case.**
+**Note: the use of `parse_vms_definitions` role is recommended because both target and platform definitions use some default metadata properties, but some of these may me overrided according to your use case inside you VM definition.**

-### Definition use details
+### Definition use details for this role

 -  **Properties defined in `vm.metadata` are required and needs their respective API names because are also used internally by the roles of its collection**
 - properties of `vm.metada.auth` may be declared instead as host/group variables adding the "ansible_" prefix to the property' names (for example ansible_user) and they depends by the connection method used to allow ansible to connect and login to the virtualized hosts.
+- `vm.metadata.sources` are a list of resources that specify the workflow of a resource using `callback-tasks`.
-- Each item of `vm.metadata.sources` is first processed by all `callback-tasks` defined into each entry of the `vm.metadata.sources[i].before_provision` list and after processed by the `callback-tasks` specified by the `vm.metadata.sources[i].on_provision` property.
+For each item of the list: all `callback-tasks` defined into each entry of the `vm.metadata.sources[i].before_provision` list are processed first and then the `callback-task` specified by the `vm.metadata.sources[i].on_provision` property will be processed later.
-  - A `callback-task` has the following scheme:
+  - A `callback-task` object has the following scheme:
     ```
     callback: The path of the callback task file to use, relative to the `tasks` directory
-    ... others specific arguments used by the callback-task
+    ...: any others specific arguments used by the callback-task
     ```
     When defining a `callback-task` you can assume that in its task's scope can access to the following facts:
       - `source` and `source_index`: mapped to `vm.metadata.sources` 's items on declared order
       - `task` and `task_index`: mapped to each item of `vm.metadata.sources[i].before_provision` or the `vm.metadata.sources[i].on_provision` entry.
       - `vm`: the VM definition

+  - **Why:** This role provide a **customizable and documented way** to:
+      - define the elaboration hooks of a VM resource through the `.before_provision` list of `callback-task`
+        - So you can pre-process an image by resizing it, adding users, change credentials, add ssh keys, etc ...
+      - define the installation hook of a VM resource through the `.on_provision` entry
+        - So you can install into libvirt using different ways you want, for example using different storage managment

   - The `before_provision` entry lists any pre-processing `callback-tasks` that the i-th (re)source needs before being installed.
   - The `on_provision` entry define the last `callback-task` that the i-th (re)source needs to be installed.
 This type of callback will be processed after all sources have processed their `before_provision`'s `callback-tasks`.
   If the `.callback` property is not provided then the `callbacks/sources/install_to_libvirt.yaml` callback is going to be used implicitly.